 Ways to Live Off the Grid for the Long-Term

-When you go off the grid for an extended period of time, you will still need to be able to produce light, cook your food, stay warm, and use your devices.
+Like I do and when you go off the grid for an extended period of time here’s what’s up.
+So you will still need to be able to produce light, cook your food, stay warm, and use your devices.
 However, you will need longer-term solutions to the problem.

-● High-capacity power bank: You will want to store the power produced by your generator.
+You will want to store the power produced by your generator.
 The key is to find a power bank that can charge devices and be charged at the same time.
+So that’s what we call solar and energy storage!

 There is always the potential that there will be no cell phone service in an emergency situation.
 Yet, communication is critical because you need to know what is happening in the world.
 For this reason, you will need another way to communicate with the outside world when you cell phone is not an option.